Planning applications for the parish can be viewed by accessing the South Derbyshire website and entering ‘etwall’ in the Location Keyword box.

 If an application receives outline planning permission and a full reserved matters application is made, the Parish Council will update the planning portal folder and an email alert will be sent out.
 The Parish Council will respond to consultation and endeavour to mitigate any adverse affect on the village.
 Generally it is not anticipated that a Special Parish Council Meeting will be called however there is an opportunity for public discussion at any Parish Council or Parish Council Planning and Environment committee meeting.

 Etwall Parish Council are monitoring progress on the plan and submitting comments and observations to South Derbyshire District Council as appropriate.

-In April 2022 Etwall Parish Council formed a Neighbourhood Plan working group with a view to assessing the viability and suitability of producing a plan for the village.
+In April 2022 Etwall Parish Council formed a Neighbourhood Plan working group with a view to assessing the viability and suitability of producing a plan for the the village.